Emergency Eye Care in East Plano, Texas

 Our experienced staff is here to offer personalized attention and care to each patient – something that most urgent care facilities can’t provide.
 Furthermore, aside from treating the injury, we also provide prescriptions for various medications to help manage pain and promote recovery.

 Remember: early treatment leads to a better outcome.
-So for any eye emergency you may have, don't delay in calling Switalski Eye Care in Plano.
+So for any eye emergency you may have, don't delay in calling Switalski Eye Care in East Plano.